 Any eligible individual, corporation or trade union that intends to spend money on advertising, must register with the City of Burlington as a third-party advertiser.

 You must register as a third-party advertiser between May 2 to Oct.
 21, 2022.
-The link to register will be made available soon.

 More information is available through the Ministry of Municipal Affairs’ Guide for Third Party Advertisers.